liyao0123/SoftwareEngineering2021Desk3/Documentation/BackgroundandMotivation.md

 http://www.bbc.com/earth/story/20160112-can-you-ever-be-sure-that-an-endangered-species-has-gone-extinct
 <br>
 ## Problem Definition
-From academic research we can see that the biodiversity is really important and people have very limited knowledge about recognizing endangered species.
-Currently existing websites are more like endangered animals news website, local website or photograh website.
-In order to fill this blank, we want to find an easier way of promoting  people's awareness of protecting wild animals.
+From academic research, we can see that biodiversity is significant, and people have minimal knowledge about recognizing endangered species.
+Currently, existing websites are more like the endangered animals' news website, local website, or photograph website.
+To fill this blank, we want to find an easier way of promoting people's awareness of protecting wild animals.
 So the goals we need to achieve within this project are as follows.
 * Beautiful website frame
 * Interesting user interactions
 * Descriptions about endangered species
 #### These three main goals are the ways we use to solve the problem
-Promoting the awareness of protecting endangered wild animals in an interesting way.
+We are promoting the awareness of protecting endangered wild animals excitingly.